margaretmf/margaretmf.github.io/creativewriting.md

 ## Life is What You Make It ##
 Life is what you make it.
 All the voices echoing out at once, reflecting the same truth.
+A symphony of voices around me all relying on the same Truth but speaking different words An echo of voices in heaven sounds like heaven

 <br>